 Admission is $15.
-Persons under 18 and over 80 are admitted free of charge upon presentation of government-issued ID.
+Persons under 18 and all full-time students (university and technical college) are admitted free of charge upon presentation of valid government or school-issued ID.
 Inside parking is available for $10 and includes a “reasonable amount of flea market selling space” for PRIVATE INDIVIDUALS selling their own personal property.
 Commercial vendors must register and pay applicable fees.
 If you are wondering if you are a “commercial vendor” you probably are.
 One complimentary inside commercial space is available for clubs, estates and other “non-profit organizations” on an “as available” basis.

 Overnight camping, trailer and RV hookups are available.
 Three food vendors provide meals and snacks at reasonable prices.
 The Deerfield Community Church ladies serve up a breakfast that has to be consumed to be believed.
 Angelino’s offers hamburgers, steak, sausage submarines and other great “fair food” specialties and Patty’s Polish Kitchen menu features wonderful “Mitteleuropa” cuisine.
 No one goes hungry at NEAR-Fest.
 We are extremely proud of the high quality of food that these vendors offer our guests while they are at the ‘Fester.